Mostafa-Awaad/Mostafa-Awaad/README.md

 - **Tech Stack:**  Python, TensorFlow, Keras, Matplotlib, MNE, scikit-learn, MATLAB Engine API, SciPy
 - **Features:**
      - We developed a machine learning model, in which we used
-          - Machine learning frameworks: (TensorFlow and Keras)
+          - Machine learning frameworks: (TensorFlow and Keras).
-          - PythonVisualization Libraries: (Matplotlib and MNE)
+          - PythonVisualization Libraries: (Matplotlib and MNE).
-          - Pandas Library for data manipulation
+          - Pandas Library for data manipulation.
           - Scikit-learn library for data classification anf statistical modelling.
-          - MATLAB Engine API for Python
+          - MATLAB Engine API for Python.
           - SciPy Library for scientific computing and technical computing to classify patients’ intentions and make predictions for the servo motor of the exoskeleton arm that we designed to move based on offlinedataset.
      - We then made the model trained.
      - Using the trained model, we were able to record online dataset using UNICORN HYBRID BLACK headset and classify the patients’ intentions to make predictions for the intended motion using Lab Streaming Layer